Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: System Model and Problem Formulation

 \subsubsection{Slow fading channel}

 In this type of channel model, channel coherence time would be longer than $T_{\text{th}}$.
-In this case, $h_i$ does not change with $i$ for $i \in \mathcal{N}$ in the whole process of completing the computation task, no matter the sub-task is being processed locally, offloaded, or processed at the edge server.
-Denote the unchanged $h_i$ for $i\in \mathcal{N}$ as $h$, then the mobile device only needs to perform one measurement of $h$ before it starts to execute the computation task.
+In this case, {$\bm{h}_i$} does not change with $i$ for $i \in \mathcal{N}$ in the whole process of completing the computation task, no matter the sub-task is being processed locally, offloaded, or processed at the edge server.
+Denote the unchanged {$\bm{h}_i$} for $i\in \mathcal{N}$ as $h$, then the IoT device only needs to perform one measurement of $h$ before it starts to execute the computation task.

-With such an assumption, denote the transmit power of the mobile device as $P_t$ when it is executing task offloading, then the data transmission rate between the mobile device and edge server can be written as $r= W \ln \left(1 + P_t h\right)$.
-In order to offload $d_n$ nats when the mobile device stops local computing by sub-task $\phi_{n-1}$, the time consumption is \begin{small}
+With such an assumption, denote the transmit power of the IoT device as $P_t$ when it is executing task offloading. {Considering the fact that $h$ is the normalized channel gain, the received SNR at the edge server can be written as $P_t h$ and the data transmission rate between the IoT device and edge server can be expressed as $r= W \ln \left(1 + P_t h\right)$}.
+In order to offload $d_n$ nats when the IoT device stops local computing by sub-task $\phi_{n-1}$, the time consumption is